vxlang/vxlang-page/README.md

 - `0.9.6`
   - Change structure for Linux, ARM support.
-  - Add the LIEF Project type to the linker for faster operations.
+  - ~~Add the LIEF Project type to the linker for faster operations.~~
+    - Hold off on applying LIEF.
+Work with the vxlang and ELF libraries as before.
   - Improve code obfuscation and code virtualization
 - `Task`
   - Add ELF32/64 format for x86-64